Sepp Blatter: Honours

 Blatter has been the recipient of numerous awards, medals, honorary degrees, and citizenships from nation states, sport governing bodies, special interest groups, universities and cities.

 Blatter's honorary degree from De Montfort University was revoked by the institution in October 2015, as it had previously been given in recognition of his ethical conduct.

+Post-FIFA presidency

+In 2019, in an interview with the UOL website, Blatter once again stated that he considered Palmeiras a world club champion.
+“We must recognize that Palmeiras was the first world club champion, and that’s the end of the matter.
+It was the first,” said the former executive.
+Blatter was FIFA president in 2014, when former Sports Minister (and Palmeiras supporter) Aldo Rebelo announced that he had received confirmation from the organization that Palmeiras was the first world club champion, referring to the club’s victory in the 1951 Copa Rio.

+In 2026, Blatter publicly criticized the organization of that year's FIFA World Cup, amid controversies surrounding the event and Gianni Infantino's growing closeness to Donald Trump.
+He said that the World Cup had lost "credibility" and called for new leadership at FIFA.
+Blatter also criticized the FIFA Forward Enterprise initiative to commercialize the World Cup, stating: "Football belongs to no individual and to no institution.
+It belongs to the people," Blatter, 90, told Reuters.
+He also stated that FIFA would lose its "soul" if the proposal went ahead.

 Personal life

 In 1981, Blatter changed the spelling of his first name from Josef to Joseph.
 He later adopted his nickname, Sepp, as his middle name.

 Blatter's first wife was Liliane Biner.
 The couple had a daughter, shortly after which they divorced.
 In 1981, Blatter married Barbara Käser, the daughter of Helmut Käser, Blatter's predecessor as secretary general of FIFA.
 Their marriage lasted ten years until Barbara died from complications after an operation.
 In 1995, Blatter began dating Ilona Boguska, a Polish friend of his daughter Corinne, before they separated in 2002.

 Blatter married for a third time on 23 December 2002, to Graziella Bianca, a dolphin trainer who was a friend of his daughter.
 Their marriage ended in divorce in 2004.
-Since 2014, he has been in a domestic partnership with Linda Barras.
+From 2014 to 2019, Blatter was in a domestic partnership with Linda Barras.

 Blatter was raised as a Catholic.